hassrm08/Ryan_Portfolio/README.md

 I am currently pursuing a Master's degree in [Data Science](https://datasciencedegree.wisconsin.edu/) from the University of Wisconsin - Green Bay.
 I will earn my Graduate Certificate in December of 2021 and anticpate to graduate with my M.S. in May of 2023.

-I have completed (or currently enrolled in) the following coursework: DS700 - Foundations of Data Science, DS705 - Statistical Methods, DS710 - Programming for Data Science, DS715 - Data Warehousing, DS735 - Communicating about Data, DS740 - Data Mining and Machine Learning, DS780 - Data Science and Strategic Decision Making.
+I have completed (or am currently enrolled in) the following coursework: DS700 - Foundations of Data Science, DS705 - Statistical Methods, DS710 - Programming for Data Science, DS715 - Data Warehousing, DS735 - Communicating about Data, DS740 - Data Mining and Machine Learning, DS780 - Data Science and Strategic Decision Making.

 I have yet to complete the following: DS730 - Big Data: High-Performance Computing, DS745 - Visualization and Unstructured Data Analysis, DS760 - Ethics of Data Science, DS775 - Prescriptive Analytics, and DS785 - Capstone.